 My blog Cruise Law News (CLN) is one of the few places where you can read about all of the problems the cruise lines don’t want you to know about.
 Like sexual assault of women, molestation of children, pollution of the water and air, and cruise line cover-ups of disappearances on the high seas.

 CLN has a wide, loyal and growing readership.
-It’s the ninth most popular law blog in the U.S. This month alone, my articles have been quoted on CNN and Fox News and cited in articles or documentaries by ABC’s 20/20, the American Bar Association Journal, Associated Press, CNBC, Daily Mail, Miami Herald, Newsday, Reuters, Seattle Times, Sun Sentinel, Canadian television stations and the largest radio networks in Montreal, New York, Chicago, Los Angeles, New Orleans, Vancouver and Miami.
+It has become the most widely read legal blog written by a full time lawyer.
+This month alone, my articles have been quoted on CNN and Fox News and cited in articles or documentaries by ABC’s 20/20, the American Bar Association Journal, Associated Press, CNBC, Daily Mail, Miami Herald, Newsday, Reuters, Seattle Times, Sun Sentinel, Canadian television stations and the largest radio networks in Montreal, New York, Chicago, Los Angeles, New Orleans, Vancouver and Miami.

-After my opinion piece for CNN What Cruise Lines Don’t Want You to Know, I received a number of emails and telephone calls congratulating me and thanking me for being a safety advocate and watchdog of the cruise lines.
+After my opinion piece for CNN What Cruise Lines Don’t Want You to Know, I received a number of emails and telephone calls thanking me for being a safety advocate and watchdog of the cruise lines.

 But I also received the usual hate mail from people who like the cruise industry status quo exactly the way it is.
 Over the three and one-half years CLN has been on line, I have received more than my fair share of hateful emails and insulting comments left on my voice mail at work.